EntrustCorporation/cps/entrust.md

 #### 3.2.2.4 Validation of Domain Authorization or Control

-The CA will confirm that prior to issuance, the CA or the RA validated each Fully‐Qualified Domain Name (FQDN) listed in the SSL or EV SSL Certificate using at least one of the methods listed below.
+The CA will confirm that prior to issuance, the CA or the RA validated each Fully‐Qualified Domain Name (FQDN) listed in the OV or EV TLS Certificate using at least one of the methods listed below.

 Completed validations of Applicant authority may be used for the issuance of multiple Certificates over time.
 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.